-- How will your child cope with changes, new rules and, possibly, missing important work?
+- How will your child cope with new rules or, possibly, missing important work?

-- If your child has special educational needs, will there be a delay in accessing support?
+- If your child has special educational needs, there may be a delay in accessing support.

 - If your child has brothers or sisters at the same school, transferring one child may affect the others.
 Will it be difficult for you to have children attending different schools?

 - If you are requesting places for more than one child, your preferred school may not be able to offer places for all your children.

 If a child is being bullied or not getting on with other pupils, you should speak to your child’s form tutor or head of year first, to try to resolve the problem.
-If that does not help, speak to the head teacher and, if necessary, the chair of the governors.
-Visit the help if your child is being bullied page for guidance.
+If that does not help, speak to the headteacher and, if necessary, the chair of the governors.